kolenaIO/kolena/docs/metrics/root-mean-squared-error.md

+---
+description: How to calculate and interperet RMSE for regression ML tasks
+---

 # Root Mean Squared Error (RMSE)

 Root Mean Squared Error (RMSE) is a standard metric used to assess the performance of regression models, known for its